Find Affordable College Courses

 The health professions major at DeSales is not ranked on College Factual’s Best Colleges and Universities for Health Professions.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-There were 28 students who received their doctoral degrees in health professions, making the school the #427 most popular school in the United States for this category of students.
+There were 28 students who received their doctoral degrees in health professions.
+This makes the school the #427 most popular school in the United States for this category of students.

 Health Professions Student Demographics at DeSales